Negative refraction and tiling billiards: Results

 \begin{theorem}[Engelman and Kimball] (a) There is a periodic trajectory about the intersection of two lines if and only if the lines are perpendicular. (b) There is always a periodic trajectory about the intersection of three lines. \end{theorem}

 \begin{proof} (a) Suppose that the two lines intersect at an angle $\alpha$, and the initial angle between the trajectory and a line is $\theta$, measured on the same side as $\alpha$.
 If a trajectory is periodic, then it must be $4k$-periodic for some natural number $k$, since it must cross both lines twice to return to its starting trajectory.
 If the initial angle is $\theta$, the first four angles between the trajectory and the lines are $\theta, \alpha-\theta,\pi+\theta-2\alpha, 3\alpha-\pi-\theta$, and then $\theta+4\alpha-2\pi$ with the original line.
 By induction, we see that the $k^{\text{th}}$ time the trajectory returns to the original line, it will make the angle $\theta + k(4\alpha - 2\pi)$.
 For the trajectory to be periodic, we need this to be equal to the initial angle, so in a $4k$-periodic orbit, $\theta+k(4\alpha-2\pi)=\theta$, which occurs if and only if $\alpha = \pi/2$.
-The lengths are then trivially equal, so the trajectory is periodic, and must have period 4.
+Note that the intersection angle between the trajectory and the lines is measured modulo $2\pi$, but once this angle is greater than both $\alpha$ and $\pi - \alpha$, the trajectory escapes, so we do not consider $\theta > 2\pi$.

+When $\alpha = \pi/2$, the lengths are then trivially equal, so the trajectory is periodic, and must have period 4.
 An example of the non-perpendicular behavior is given in Figure \ref{keresults} (a), where the lines meet at $88^\circ$.

 (b) Label the angles of intersection between the three lines $\alpha, \beta$ and $\gamma$, so $\alpha+\beta+\gamma=\pi$.
 If we start a trajectory on the line between angles $\alpha$ and $\gamma$ with initial angle $\beta$ (Figure \ref{keresults} (b)), then when the trajectory returns to the same line, by symmetry it will have the same angle.
 It will also be at the same point; the length is calculated via a simple Law of Sines argument.
 Then the trajectory is periodic with period $6$. \end{proof}